CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ### Object Location Fields

-Object location fields are used to add downloads, display images, and representative icons of the various object types in your collection.
+Object location fields are used to add file downloads and display images for your collection items on the Item page and other visualization pages.

 <div class="alert alert-green" markdown="1">

-The fields below can be filled out in your metadata spreadsheet using [formulas and recipes]({{ '/docs/objects/object-paths/' | relative_url }}) depending on where your objects are hosted.
+The fields below can be filled out in your metadata spreadsheet using [formulas and recipes]({{ '/docs/metadata/object-paths/' | relative_url }}) depending on where your objects are hosted.
 This approach provides flexibility to include objects from multiple sources or APIs without needing to modify the template code--this allows you to work on your metadata, rather than customizing the website!

 You will need to use the correct file paths or URLs for your objects.
 Here are some important tips: